 5. You can check-in with your partner in a hotel if you’re unmarried.

 Two consenting adults are allowed to check in a hotel in India with valid ID proofs.
 However, there are hotels that still won’t allow unmarried couples to check-in a hotel.
 That’s just the conservatism of the society we live in.
+This is the most common sex law in India that every adult should know.

 6. As a woman, you have the right to seek abortion in India.
 But with a doctor’s approval.